mattpoggi/mono-uncertainty/README.md

                         --output_dir experiments/Post/ \
                         --eval_mono
 ```
 It assumes you have downloaded pre-trained models and placed them in the `weights` folder.
+Use `--eval_stereo` for S and MS models.

 Extended options (in addition to Monodepth2 arguments):
 * `--bootstraps N`: loads N models from different trainings